mitchib1440/SpeakThat/README.md

 - **Reads notifications aloud** from any app, with customizable filters
 - **Privacy-first:**
-  - Nothing is sent to us or anyone else
+  - Nothing is sent to me or anyone else
   - All processing happens on your device
   - You control exactly what gets read
 - **App filtering:**